 The company began interviewing former IKEA employees for professional staff positions in November 2019.
 Around the same time, a team of expert instructional designers from the Virginia Talent Accelerator Program and Danville Community College traveled to Morgan Olson’s plant in Loudon, Tennessee, to gain an understanding of the processes, best practices, and training needs for the new Virginia operation.
 The team returned in early 2020 to gather more detailed information and capture video footage of workers performing assembly tasks.
 This film will be utilized in process training classes that provide new hires with a clear understanding of the sequence, purpose, tools, materials, components, hazards, and quality considerations in each step of the company’s manufacturing process.
 Trainees also learn Morgan Olson’s unique process terminology.

 Post-hire training classes began in mid-March as part of a comprehensive program in safety, quality, communication skills, and Lean production, along with extensive hands-on instruction in riveting and assembly.
-To date, approximately 170 people have participated in Virginia Talent Accelerator Program classes, which include a Leadership Academy for Morgan Olson’s supervisors and team leaders.
-Production at the Danville-Pittsylvania County plant will begin around June 2020, with plans to be at full production by July 2022.
+To lay the foundation for its collaborative culture, Morgan Olson executives requested extensive leadership training.
+In response, the Virginia Talent Accelerator Program team developed an immersive four-week program tackling topics such as emotional intelligence, A3 thinking, conflict resolution, and managing across generations.
+To date, the program has been delivered to three classes of team leads and supervisors, with training for the management team beginning in July 2020.
+The company is so proud of it, they have dubbed it, The Morgan Olson Leadership Academy.
+Production at the Danville-Pittsylvania County plant began in early June 2020, with plans to be at full production by July 2022.

 A New Legacy